Old Dick (1789 ship): Career

 Old Dick first appeared in Lloyd's Register (LR) in 1792 with Threlfall, master, J.Gregson, owner, and trade Liverpool–Africa.

-1st slave voyage (1792–1793): Captain Joseph Threlfall sailed from Liverpool on 17 July 1792, bound for West Africa.
-She started gathering slaves in Africa on 16 September and departed for Grenada on 11 January 1793.
+1st voyage transporting enslaved people (1792–1793): Captain Joseph Threlfall sailed from Liverpool on 17 July 1792, bound for West Africa.
+In 1792, 192 vessels sailed from English ports on voyages to transport enslaved people.

+Old Dick started acquiring captives in Africa on 16 September and departed for Grenada on 11 January 1793.
 She arrived at Grenada on 26 February.
+She had embarked 349 captives and she delivered 344, for a mortality rate of 1%.

+The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
+The Act limited the number of enslaved people that British slave ships could transport, based on the ships' tons burthen.
+One of the provisions of the act was bonuses for the master (£100) and surgeon (£50) if the mortality among the captives was under 2%; a mortality rate of under 3% resulted in a bonus of half that.
+Dolben's Act apparently resulted in some reduction in the numbers of captives carried per vessel, and possibly in mortality, though the evidence is ambiguous.

-She had embarked 349 slaves and she delivered 344.
-She sailed from Grenada on 17 March and arrived back at Liverpool on 2 May.
-She had left Liverpool with 28 crew members and suffered three crew deaths on the voyage.
+Old Dick sailed from Grenada on 17 March and arrived back at Liverpool on 2 May.
+She had left Liverpool with 28 crew members and had suffered three crew deaths on the voyage.

-2nd slave voyage (1794–1795): With the onset of war with France, Captain James Bird acquired a letter of marque on 14 May 1794.
+2nd voyage transporting enslaved people (1794–1795): With the onset of war with France, Captain James Bird acquired a letter of marque on 14 May 1794.
 Old Dick sailed from Liverpool on 27 May.

 On 28 May 1794 two French frigates captured Martin, Brownrigg, master, sailing from Whitehaven to Antigua.
 Old Dick recaptured Martin and brought her into Liverpool.
 Old Dick also recaptured Ilfracombe, which had been sailing from Oporto to Dublin when she was taken.
 Ilfracombe then arrived in Liverpool too.

 Captain James Bird sailed from Liverpool on 27 May 1794.
 Old Dick arrived in Africa and started to gather her slaves at Loango on 3 August.
 She sailed from Africa on 21 October and arrived at Grenada on 19 December.
 She had embarked 350 slaves and she landed 344.
 She sailed from Grenada on 21 December and arrived back at Liverpool on 26 February 1795.
 She had left Liverpool with 27 crew members and suffered four crew deaths on the voyage.

-3rd slave voyage (1795–1796): Captain Bird sailed from Liverpool on 26 September 1795.
-Old Dick acquired her slaves at Bonny, or possibly Annamaboe She delivered 340 to Kingston on 2 April 1796.
+3rd voyage transporting enslaved people (1795–1796): Captain Bird sailed from Liverpool on 26 September 1795.
+Old Dick acquired captives at Bonny, or possibly Annamaboe She delivered 340 to Kingston on 2 April 1796.
 Four of her crew of 31 died on her voyage.